M icon

 Sometimes we can find ourselves repeating self-destructive behaviours that are getting in the way of living well.
 This can be a painful experience and is often defended against, as it can be felt as a terrible blow to our self-esteem and the idea of who we think we are.
 Therapy can be a safe place to investigate these.

-Relationship and attachment issues
+Relationship & attachment issues

 A key feature of our shared humanity is the desire to relate.
 Loneliness, sexual desire, and the need to feel accepted and wanted drive our want to be in intimate relationships.
 Indeed, relationships can be deeply satisfying if to some extent, complex.
 Through our experiences we can seek intimacy whilst also defending against it or finding ourselves repeating destructive patterns of relating.
 Through the therapeutic relationship we can safely explore these patterns, bringing them to awareness and finding ways to let go of the pain behind them.
 In addition, the therapeutic relationship can be a safe place in which to explore and integrate new, more helpful and satisfying ways of relating.